eadtech-moodle/moodle-media_cloudstudio/README.md

 - Navigate to **Site Administration > Notifications**.
 - Follow the steps provided to complete the installation.

-### 4. Enable the media player
+### 4. Enable the Repository

-After installation, follow these steps to enable the player:
+After installation, follow these steps to enable the Repository:

 1. Go to **Site Administration** > **Media Players** > **Manage Media Players**.
 2. Activate the **CloudStudio Filter Player** option.

-## How to Use

-1. Once the media player is activated, you can use the CloudStudio player in any Moodle text editor.
-2. Add a CloudStudio video, configure the display options, and save the changes.
-3. The video will be displayed using the configured player.

 ## Support